 In this section we consider object segmentation in 3D voxel data.
-Thereby we aim for taking into account shape prior information given in the form that the object to be recovered belongs to medial ball shape space.
+Thereby we aim for taking into account shape prior information given in the form that the object to be recovered belongs to the medial ball shape space.
 The distance on the shape space is given by the Mahalanobis distance (see Sections 2-4).
 The medial ball shape space is computed from boundaries of training objects as discussed in Section 2.

-The boundary of a ball representation is defined as the skin surface [20].
-Below we give a definition and some properties of skin surfaces which motivate this choice.
+The boundary of a ball representation is defined as the skin surface [21].
+Below we give a definition and some properties of skin surfaces which predestine them as boundary surfaces of medial ball representations.